AdesisNetlife/croak/README.md

 };
 ```

-#### Use Croak from an existent Gruntfile
+#### Use Croak from an existing Gruntfile

 **The Croak Grunt task is still in progress**

 <!--
-If you already have `Gruntfile.js` in each local repository of your project and you do not want to switch
+If you already have `Gruntfile.js` in each local repository of your project and you don’t want to switch
-radically to Croak, you can use the `grunt-croak` task to make a less configuration impact
+radically to Croak, you can use the `grunt-croak` task to have a smaller configuration impact
 with the same result

 ##### Install the task